Showing posts with label Burgundy. Show all posts

 Photograph courtesy of SFGATE

-The village of Chaource is also just 43 km (27 miles) from Chablis in Burgundy, where I first tasted the cheese then paired with a Chablis' white wine.
+The village of Chaource is also just 43 km (27 miles) from Chablis in Burgundy, where I first tasted the cheese and then paired it with a Chablis' white wine.
 The small town of Chablis and the area around it is also an excellent place to enjoy the cuisine of Burgundy with Chaource on the cheese plate at the end.
 Enjoy with Chablis or optionally pair Chaource with Burgundy's excellent sparkling Crémant de Bourgogne.
 Other famous cow's milk cheeses in Champagne country include the Langres AOP and the Cendré de Champagne; both of these cheeses are also produced just over Burgundy's border.

 The Chaource cheese museum.